apradillap/Gems/CONTRIBUTING.md

   - Single-quoted strings
 - Should be made towards the **dev branch**
 - Should be submitted from a feature/topic branch (not your master)

-### Plugins
-Please do not submit plugins as pull requests.
-They should be maintained in their own separate repository.
-More information here: https://github.com/hakimel/reveal.js/wiki/Plugin-Guidelines